Rahix/tbot/doc/getting-started.rst

     name = lh.exec0("uname", "-n").strip()

 Now that we have the ability to interact with the labhost, let's do so: We call ``uname -n`` to greet the users machine.
-Note, that each argument is passed separately to ``exec0``.
+Note, that each argument is passed separately to :meth:`~tbot.machine.linux.LinuxMachine.exec0`.
 The reason for this is that it ensures everything will be properly escaped and there are no accidental mistakes.
 For special characters there is a different notation as you will see later.

-The ``strip()`` is needed, because the command output contains the trailing newline, which we don't want in this case.
+The :meth:`~str.strip` is needed, because the command output contains the trailing newline, which we don't want in this case.

 ::

     tbot.log.message(f"Hello {name}!")

-This is basically TBot's equivalent of ``print``.
+:func:`tbot.log.message` is basically TBot's equivalent of :func:`print`.
 The most important difference is, that it does not only print it to the terminal, but also store it in the logfile.

 ..
 TODO::